Eleotridae

+Fossil remains of the extinct freshwater eleotrid Mataichthys have been identified from the Early Miocene of New Zealand.
+The extinct Oligocene-aged genus Pirskenius from Europe has sometimes been placed in the Eleotridae, which would make it the earliest known member of the family, but more recent analyses have disputed this and support placing it in its own family.

 Taxonomy

 The family has been divided into three subfamilies: Butinae, Eleotrinae and Milyeringinae.
 However, because of the deep divergence between the three, some authorities have recommended splitting them into separate families: Butidae, Eleotridae and Milyeringidae.
 The 5th edition of Fishes of the World follows this classification and this means that the following genera are currently included within the Eleotridae.
 However, the family Xenisthmidae is regarded as a synonym of the Eleotridae, according to the 5th Edition of Fishes of the World.